wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 >Pain and pleasure happen, but pain is the price of pleasure, pleasure is the reward of pain.
 In life too you often please by hurting and hurt by pleasing.
 To know that pain and pleasure are one is peace.

 **Maharaj:**&ensp;You must realise first of all that you are the proof of everything, including yourself.
 None can prove your existence, because his existence must be confirmed by you first.
-Your being and knowing you owe nobody.
+Your beïng and knowing you owe nobody.
 Remember, you are entirely on your own.
 You do not come from somewhere, you do not go anywhere.
-You are timeless being and awareness.
+You are timeless beïng and awareness.

 **Questioner:**&ensp;There is a basic difference between us.
 You know the real while I know only the workings of my mind.
 Therefore what you say is one thing, what I hear is another.
 What you say is true; what I understand is false, though the words are the same.
 There is a gap between us.
 How to close the gap?

-**M:**&ensp;Give up the idea of being what you think yourself to be and there will be no gap.
+**M:**&ensp;Give up the idea of beïng what you think yourself to be and there will be no gap.
 By imagining yourself as separate you have created the gap.
 You need not cross it.
 Just don’t create it.
 All is you and yours.
 There is nobody else.
 This is a fact.

 **Q:**&ensp;How strange!
 The very same words which to you are true, to me are false.
 “There is nobody else”.
 How obviously untrue!